-Figure 11 and 12 are scanning electron micrographs of angora fibers which are characterized with high luster.
+Figure 11 & 12 are scanning electron micrographs of angora fibers which are characterized with high luster.
 The images were captured at different magnifications.
 These SEM images of angora fibers reveal detail information on variation in scale height, scale length and scale edge angle when compared to merino wool and pashmina fibers.
 The images prove that fact that angora fibers have relatively large surface cuticle scales and low cuticle edge height relative to merino and pashmina fibers.
 The scales of angora fibers are more regular and prominently visible in the micrographs obtained through SEM.
 The scales are closely overlapped thus resulting in distribution of more uniform curvature on the fiber surface.

-Figure 11: Scanning electron micrographs of Angora fiber
+Figure 7: Scanning electron micrographs of merino wool.

-Figure 12: Scanning electron micrographs of Angora fiber
+Figure 10: Scanning electron micrographs of pashmina fibres.